Beets Health Benefits, Nutrition, and Cooking Tips

 Beets Supports Overall Heart Health

-Aside from lowering down blood pressure, beets support overall heart health by preventing the stiffening of cardiovascular muscles.
+Aside from lowering down blood pressure, beets support overall heart health by strengthening the cardiovascular muscles.
 Heart diseases can be accelerated by a number of things like high blood pressure, diabetes and obesity, all of which can be improved by including beets in your daily diet.
 In fact, a study published in 2011 showed that patients who suffered from peripheral arterial disease, the stiffening of the arteries impairing blood flow to the lower extremities, greatly benefited from beetroot supplementation.
 This is because of the presence of naturally-occurring nitrates in the vegetable.
-Betaine and choline found in beets also helps keep cholesterol levels in check, lowering the risk of heart attacks, atherosclerosis and other heart diseases.
+Betaine and choline found in beets also helps keep cholesterol levels in check.
+When cholesterol levels are normal, you will have a lower risk of heart attacks, atherosclerosis and other heart diseases.

 Beets do not just benefit those who are ailing or at risk for diseases.
 It is now becoming a staple and a favorite among the strong and fit.
-Its endurance-boosting and stamina-enhancing abilities are no secret to competitive athletes.
+Many competitive athletes swear by beets' ability to sustain their stamina and support their endurance during physical exercise.
 That’s why we see more beet juices and power snacks in health sections and nutrition stores.

 In a study published in the Journal of Applied Physiology, half a liter of beet juice proved to enhance exercise performance and duration in healthy subjects.
 A similar research in 2009 also showed the same benefit for athletes engaged in exercise at varied levels of intensity.
 Again, this is due to the nitrates present in beets which are converted to nitric oxide, reducing the oxygen cost during low-intensity exercise and building stamina for more strenuous exercises.
 Beets’ effect to muscle growth and repair also makes them great for upping athletic performance.

-Beets are laden with vitamins and minerals that help boost brain power.
+Beets are laden with vitamins and minerals that can be beneficial for optimum brain performance.
 Vitamin B1 or thiamine plays a crucial role in transmission of nerve impulses and is found abundantly in the brain and nerve tissue.
-Folic acid found in beets also helps in improving memory.
-Vitamin C, on the other hand, protects the brain from oxidative stress.
-Minerals like manganese, calcium, magnesium and zinc – all present in beets, also play an important role in the maintenance of optimum brain health.
+Folic acid found in beets also contributes in improving memory.
+Vitamin C, on the other hand, helps protect the brain from oxidative stress.
+Minerals like manganese, calcium, magnesium and zinc – all present in beets, also play an important role in the maintenance of normal brain function.

 Both beetroot and beet greens contribute to strengthening the immune system.
 These two stimulate the production of white blood cells and antibodies, warding off infection and sickness.
 With the immune system boosting capabilities of Vitamin C, zinc, selenium and B vitamins combined, beets can be hard to beat.
 Betalains, abundant in beets, also exhibit antiviral and antimicrobial effects.
 A strong immune system is also a result of beets’ ability to get rid of wastes and toxins.